vernon-gant/hard-work/06_how_to_write_tests/report.md

 s[i] contains any possible characters out of the 256 ASCII characters.
 ```

-And started implementing it using different test cases.
-For example I started with the [empty list](https://github.com/vernon-gant/hard-work/commit/03a2b98ec83454d4399538e2dc2e8aca1da24c66) followed by a list
+I started implementing it using different test cases.
+For example, I started with the [empty list](https://github.com/vernon-gant/hard-work/commit/03a2b98ec83454d4399538e2dc2e8aca1da24c66), followed by a list [with an empty string](https://github.com/vernon-gant/hard-work/commit/d082096da75c584cdf0ea9f507187f00ff234e36).
-[with an empty string](https://github.com/vernon-gant/hard-work/commit/d082096da75c584cdf0ea9f507187f00ff234e36).
-Yes this improved my understanding of the problem because already on the second commit I had to figure out how to differentiate between an empty list and a list with an empty string and the same default implementation did not work.
-Then I added first list wit multiple words
+Yes, this improved my understanding of the problem because already on the second commit I had to figure out how to differentiate between an empty list and a list with an empty string, and the same default implementation did not work.
-and implemented the [algorithm](https://github.com/vernon-gant/hard-work/commit/d082096da75c584cdf0ea9f507187f00ff234e36).
-However after that my implementation did not change at all and I just added more tests for special characters
+Then I added the first list with multiple words and implemented the [algorithm](https://github.com/vernon-gant/hard-work/commit/d082096da75c584cdf0ea9f507187f00ff234e36).

+However, after that, my implementation did not change at all and I just added more tests for special characters:

 ```c#
 yield return new TestCaseData(new List<string> { "\u0001\u0002\u0003", "\u0004\u0005" });